MMiller-Hairston/widgets-spa/README.md

 # Widgets Single Page App Demo
 This is a simple multi-page HTML site.
 The goal of this project is to take this hardcoded HTML site, and make it hit an API for showing/listing user and widget information.

+# Notes
+To accomplish this task I chose to use Angular for the front-end framework.
+It is what I am most comfortable in, and it allow me to complete the task in a simple, timely manner.

+Normally I would split the controllers up in their own individual files to remain organized and modular, but for the convenience of the viewer to read through the code, I included these all in a single file.

+Also, I had an issue with the API and it accepting a false value for the melts attribute.
+Whether it was hard-coded, or acquired from the form, it would fail if the value equalled true.

+# Steps to Run this Application

+- Download the project and open in the desired IDE.
+- Navigate to the folder in your terminal/command line
+- Run the command 'npm install' in your terminal/command line
+- Run the command 'bower install' in your terminal/command line
+- Run the command 'nodemon' to start the server and run the Application

+- The application is configured to run on http://localhost:5000/.

 ## Features